We source wine from a variety of winemakers and producers around the world; you can read more about them here:

 Boris Kovac is a contract winemaker in Languedoc-Roussillon with an in-depth knowledge of the unique terroirs of this area.
 He owns several hectares of vines in the Vallée d’Agly, where Carignan, Syrah, Grenache and Mourvèdre thrive in the rocky conditions.
 Here he makes small batch wines by hand, with some exceptional results.

-Château Haut-Blanville is a family run domaine situated in Languedoc Pays d’Oc.
+Château Haut-Blanville is a family run domaine in Languedoc Pays d’Oc.
 They have been running since the late 1990s when they left Paris in search of becoming winemakers.
 Since then they have built up their estate with additions of vineyards across the region.
 They cultivate all their vines according to hybrid sustainable principles which combine Lutte Raisonnée, organic cultivation and biodynamics.
 Their overriding aim is to preserve the quality and diversity of the soil without using any chemical fertilisers at all.

-Château Laville is situated in Sauternes and produces some award winning Sauternes.
+Château Laville is in Sauternes and produces some award winning Sauternes.
 However, they also have a small parcel of 1.3 hectares of red vines, which are producing some excellent reds.
 As the winemaker employs his own full time grape pickers, he can ensure the grapes are picked at the optimum time rather than waiting until pickers are available, meaning his quality is excellent.

 Domaine Aubai is a former wine co-operative in Aubray, Languedoc.
 They produce biodynamic and organic wines from a range of grapes.
 The wooded hills protect their 50 year old Grenache and Carignan vines from the worst of the weather.
 They also grow recently planted Syrah, Cabernet Sauvignon, Chardonnay and Viognier.